pradyot-09/DL-Reproducibility-Project/index.md

 |CNN| 44 | 100 |

-For the CNN model we have also created a confusion matrix to see how this would compare to the FFN models.
-This confusion matrix can be seen in the image below.
+For the CNN model we have also created a confusion matrix to see how this would compare to the FFN models:

 | CNN confusion matrix |
 |:------:|
 | ![CNN confusion matrix](blog_images/cnn_conf.png) |

 ### Confusion and data quality
-When looking at the confusion matrix from the CNN above, we can see that the errors still largely correspond to those from the confusion matrices of the FFN networks.
-Although the numbers do differ, in general the pattern seem to be similar.
-As two rather different networks show quite similar confusion patterns one starts to wonder if there is something more to the data that we have not found yet.
-Therefor it was interesting to look into the numbers that were misclassified.
-Maybe those are just simply very difficult to classify as we are talking about handwritten digits and not everyone's handwriting is always that easily readable.
+When looking at the confusion matrix from the CNN, we can see that the errors still largely correspond to those from the confusion matrices of the FFN networks.
+Although the quantities do differ, in general the pattern seem to be similar.
+As two rather different networks show quite similar confusion patterns one may wonder if there is something more to the data that we have not found yet.
+It was interesting to look into the numbers that were misclassified: they might be very difficult to classify as not everyone's handwriting is easily readable.
 Below we show a few images which were misclassified.

 | Correct number | Erroneously classified as | Example |
 |:------:|:-------------:|:------------------------:|